d-002/cpu/README.md

 > [!WARNING]
 > Just to be clear, DIKC stands for "D_00's Incredible Keyboardless Computer".
-> Same with PUSSI which means "Powerful Unit for Smart Systems of Information"
+> Same with PUSSI which means "Powerful Unit for Smart Systems of Information".